Protected Areas in Argentina

 Patagonia Azul: Argentina's Coastal Treasure Trove

 Nestled along the rugged coastline of Chubut Province in Argentine Patagonia, the Patagonia Azul Biosphere Reserve stands as a testament to this region's incredible beauty and biodiversity.
-Recognized by UNESCO as part of the World Network of Biosphere Reserves, this vast protected area covers an impressive area, making it the largest in Argentina.
+Recognized by UNESCO, this vast protected area covers an impressive area, making it Argentina's largest biosphere reserve and one of the most significant marine-terrestrial conservation areas in South America.
 With its pristine landscapes, unique geological formations, and rich flora and fauna, the Patagonia Azul Biosphere Reserve is a true natural wonder.

 Pereyra Iraola Provincial Park and Biosphere Reserve: A Natural Oasis in Buenos Aires